HOA laws — Washington

 Is mediation required for HOA disputes in Washington?

-What law governs HOAs in Washington?
+What statute or law governs HOAs in Washington?

 HOA Laws in Other States